Ptosis (breasts)

 Ptosis or sagging of the female breast is a natural consequence of aging.
 The rate at which a woman's breasts drop and the degree of ptosis depends on many factors.
 The key factors influencing breast ptosis over a woman's lifetime are cigarette smoking, her number of pregnancies, higher body mass index, larger bra cup size, and significant weight change.
 Post-menopausal women or people with collagen deficiencies may experience increased ptosis due to a loss of skin elasticity.
 Many women and medical professionals mistakenly believe that breastfeeding increases sagging.
 It is also commonly believed that the breast itself offers insufficient support and that wearing a bra prevents sagging, which has not been found to be true.

 Plastic surgeons categorize the degree of ptosis by evaluating the position of the nipple relative to the infra-mammary fold, the point at which the underside of the breasts attach to the chest wall.
 In the most advanced stage, the nipples are below the fold and point toward the ground.
+Women's breasts undergo changes in size, volume, and position throughout their lives.
+In young women with large breasts—or even breast hypertrophy—sagging can occur early on due to the effects of gravity.
+The primary cause is often a disproportion between breast volume/weight and body size.